dubidub/blog/_posts/2021-01-14-closeness-centrality-of-the-real-world-weighted-directed-network.md

 ![3_Top_and_Bottom_10_Villages_of_Inward_and_Outward_Closeness_Centrality](/tp_transportation_network/images/3_Top_and_Bottom_10_Villages_of_Inward_and_Outward_Closeness_Centrality.png)

-Below images show the inward and outward closeness on the map where nodes with a high closeness degree are enlarged.
+Below images show the inward (up) and outward (down) closeness on the map where nodes with a high closeness degree are enlarged.
 These two images share a lot in common: high-closeness nodes concentrate in-between the mid- and down-town, while peripheral nodes especially those from far uptown are the more distant from the network, for both getting into and out from.

 {% include embed.html url="https://dubidub.github.io/tp_transportation_network/resources/3_incloseness_NEview" %}